Server data from the Official MCP Registry

 })

-import { verify, hashText } from "@tatastu/proof"
+import { verify, hashText } from "@tatastu/mark"

 const { proofs } = await verify(await hashText("The report content goes here."))